291 N. State College Boulevard,

 Orange County would go on to have at its peak in the 1970’s with 11 drive-ins mostly managed, like this one, by Pacific Theatres.
 In 1969 and the early-1970’s the drive-in received some competition when Syufy (now Century) Theatres came into Orange and built a 4-screen drive-in two miles away and the 70mm-equipped indoor Cinedome on property adjacent to the Orange Drive-In.
 About this time the Orange Drive-In added a second screen.

-The Orange Drive-In ran Spanish-language movies in its later days and closed in the early-1990’s but continued to operate its traditional swap meet, which had been going on since the middle 1970’s.
+The Orange Drive-In ran Spanish-language movies in its later days and closed on September 28, 1994 but continued to operate its traditional swap meet, which had been going on since the middle 1970’s.

 Many budding entrepreneurs who would later to go on to build their own retail stores and companies got their start at this swap meet.